joomla-projects/gsoc21_core-enhancements/README_GSoC.md

 - `$featured` variable is used as a condition to manipulate the query to adjust to Featured

 ### [C] Templates Merged
-- We use `state->get('featured')` to conditonally render the template code as per featured or not.
+- We use `state->get('featured')` to conditionally render the template code as per featured or not.

 ### [D] Views Merged
-- We use `state->get('featured')` to conditonally render the toolbar options
+- We use `state->get('featured')` to conditionally render the toolbar options

 ### [E] Controller Merged
 - Merged the delete function from FeaturedController